This post may contain affiliate links. Read our disclosure policy.

 To Freeze: Follow the steps to saute the meat and veggies (could do this over the stove) then allow it to cool and add the mixture to a plastic bag with the rest of the ingredients.
 Lay it flat in the freezer to freeze solid then stand it up to save space.

 Making a double batch and freezing it is such a great option as we head into the school year.
-You’ll get two dinner with one effort.
+You’ll get two dinners with one effort.
 Freeze half and save it for a busy night when you’re rushing kids around to practice!

 Tap stars to rate!